-A 3 course Pre-cruise dinner price £19.99 can be booked in advance from The Barns Hotel (01234 270044) Drinks are available from the Riverside Tavern Bar.
+A 2 course Pre-cruise dinner price £19.95 can be booked in advance from The Barns Hotel (01234 270044) Drinks are available from the Riverside Tavern Bar.
+An additional course can be added for £6.95.
+Served no later than 5.30pm to avoid disappointment.

-Drinks and snacks are available on board the John Bunyan Boat and a Fish & Chip Supper price £8 can be booked in advance.
+Drinks and snacks are available on board the John Bunyan Boat and a Fish & Chip Supper price £8, or a mini cheese and biscuit picnic £5 can be booked in advance.

 Tickets priced £19.00 can be booked via the website: www.
 Johnbunyanboat.org or by phone on: